nzge/nzge.github.io/_posts/2025-04-23-Positivity.md

 The adoption of a positive mindset is when we begin to live as beings on this earth.
 To be a cynic as the core is to claim defeat at the foot of death.
 A surrendering of our being.

+People conflate hesitancy and cynicism with intelligence and measuredness, when it could not be more far from the truth.
+The greatest minds are dreamers and believers.
+True and pure ideas are birthed from optimism and thinking with faith, and a level of optimism potentially overbearing.